UVADS/DS1001/README.md

 * READ - The READ assignments are posted to Canvas a week before the due date and take less than two hours to complete.
 Late submissions are not accepted.
 Extenuating circumstances can be excused after discussion with Professor Alonzi during office hours.
 We suggest completion of these assignments well in advance of the deadline.

-### General Assignment Description
+### Assignment Descriptions
-1. Labs - there is a lab section for this course and every student is expected to enroll and complete the lab assignments.
+1. LABS - there is a lab section for this course and every student is expected to enroll and complete the lab assignments.
 The definition of "lab" is loose as the assignments performed in the lab sections vary.
 The goal is for all of this work to be completable within the class lab period.
-2. "Read" and Review - every week supplemental material will be posted to enhance the in class activities.
+2. "READ" and Review - every week supplemental material will be posted to enhance the in class activities.
 This is not just reading but can also include other forms of media.
 The deliverable for this assignment is a short review and reflection.
-3. Midterm Assignment - Each module has two midterm assignments.
+3. CASE Study Assignment - Each module has two midterm assignments.
 One is a case study, where you’ll take a topic introduced briefly in class and explore it more deeply on your own.
 The other is a “look ahead,” where you’ll investigate a concept that’s typically covered in the 2nd or 3rd year of the Data Science major.
 You’ll have some choice in the topics—so pick the ones that interest you most.
-4. In Class Quiz - There will be 6 unannounced quizzes during lecture classes, each with fewer than 5 multiple-choice questions.
-They’ll cover material learned so far and serve as checkpoints to gauge your understanding and help us identify topics we may need to revisit together.
-5. Final Project - This assignment is the students' opportunity to synthesize the semester and show mastery of the primary learning objective "thinking like a data scientist". **ADD MORE DETAIL WHEN DECIDED**
+4. Final Project - This assignment is the students' opportunity to synthesize the semester and show mastery of the primary learning objective "thinking like a data scientist". **ADD MORE DETAIL WHEN DECIDED**

 ### Flexibility
 1. Labs: There is a make up lab day at the end of the term where students can complete a lab they were unable to complete.
 No excuse is necessary.
 2. Resubmission: After grading, weekly assignments (LABS & READ) marked "does not meet spec, yet" can be revised and resubmitted **once** for full credit.
-For some submissions that are far off the mark an office hour visit may be necessary before resubmission is granted. **QUIZ, MIDT, and FINL assignments can not be revised.**
+For some submissions that are far off the mark an office hour visit may be necessary before resubmission is granted. **CASE, and FINL assignments can not be revised.**

 ## Tech Stack (Course Delivery Tools)
 There are several technological tools used in this class: